sallu-786/Defect-Detection/README.md

 4. This code is specifically for industrial cameras.
 If you want to use your own camera please make canges accordingly

-5. Please read_me.txt file for details
+5. Please check Read_Me.txt file for details